Whether your product is an object someone can hold in their hand, or it’s a service you provide, there is greatness within it.

 What’s your product truth?

-If you’re like every company I’ve worked with, there is something about your product you’re not saying, and if you did, good things would happen.
+There is something about your product you’re not saying, where if you did say it, good things would happen.

-My mission — through my consulting, writing, and teaching — is to help find and express the product truths that align most with customer wants & needs.
+My mission — through my consulting, writing, and teaching — is to help find and express my client’s product truths that align most with their customer’s wants & needs.